hpi-xnor/bitorch/README.md

 pip install bitorch --extra-index-url https://download.pytorch.org/whl/cu113
 ```

-To use advanced logging capabilities, install the optional dependencies as well:
+If you want to be able to run the examples, install the optional dependencies as well:

 ```bash
 pip install "bitorch[opt]"